Rob Kerin: Opposition leader

 Kerin remained Liberal leader, and hence became Leader of the Opposition.
 His approach to leadership and parliamentary tactics was more congenial than usual; this led to both praise from those who saw him as a 'nice guy' and criticism from those who believed his style was ineffective compared to the so-called "media savvy and aggressive" parliamentary tactics of the Rann Labor government.

 At the 2006 election the Liberals were soundly defeated, suffering a statewide swing against them of about 7.7 percent.
 Following that loss, Kerin stood down as Liberal leader, but remained in parliament.
 He was succeeded as Liberal leader by Iain Evans.

 Kerin was the last former head of a main government in Australia to have served as leader of the opposition until Steven Miles became Opposition Leader in Queensland after losing the premiership in 2024.

 Parliamentary resignation

 In 2007, Kerin announced he would not be seeking re-election at the 2010 election.
 Kerin announced on 11 November 2008 that he would resign from parliament immediately rather than at the next election.
 This triggered the 2009 Frome by-election.
 Independent Geoff Brock won the seat in a very close contest, with his presence to later deny the Liberals government at the 2014 election.

+Kerin was appointed an Officer of the Order of Australia in the 2026 King's Birthday Honours in recognition of "distinguished service to the people and Parliament of South Australia, particularly as Premier, to regional and economic development, and to primary industry".